cycjimmy/semantic-release-action/README.md

   * `branch`: [Optional] The branch on which releases should happen.
 It will override the branch attribute in your configuration file.
 If the attribute is not configured on both sides, the default is master.
   * `semantic_version`: [Optional] Specify specifying version range for semantic-release.
 If no version range is specified, semantic-release@^15 will be used by default.
   * `extra_plugins`: [Optional] Extra plugins for pre-install.
 You can also specify specifying version range for the extra plugins if you prefer.
-  * `dry_run`: [Optional] Whether to run semantic release in "dry-run" mode.
+  * `dry_run`: [Optional] Whether to run semantic release in `dry-run` mode.
 It will override the dryRun attribute in your configuration file.
 * outputs:
   * `new_release_published`: Whether a new release was published. `true` or `false`
   * `new_release_version`: Version of the new release